Celebrate Dad with these creative Father’s Day ideas

 Build something

-If Dad is handy, pull out the nails, sander and paint and tackle a construction project together.
-Of course, we’re not talking about run-of-the-mill home-improvement projects here, unless you and Dad really do love that, of course.
-Work on building a bird house (or if you want to go really big, a tree house!), or paint a piece of furniture a cool color to give new life to an old piece.
-If you have little ones at home, you can have them work on a LEGO creation together.
+If Dad is handy, get out the nails, sander and paint, and tackle a construction project together.
+We’re not talking about run-of-the-mill home-improvement projects, unless you and your dad love doing stuff like that, of course!
+If not, try building a birdhouse (or if you want to go really big, a tree house!), or paint a piece of furniture a cool color to give new life to an old piece.

 Catch a ballgame

-Tickets to his favorite sporting event are pretty much always a winning idea—and definitely a winning Father’s Day idea.
-Many stadiums offer Father’s Day deals, so see if your local teams are offering discounted tickets.
-Just be sure to join him on this father-child outing so you can spend time together.
+Tickets to his favorite sporting event are pretty much always a winning idea.
+Many stadiums have Father’s Day deals, so check to see if your local teams are offering discounted tickets.
+Just be sure to get two tickets so you can spend the time together.
 Want to be the favorite child?
-Surprise him by splurging on season tickets.
+Surprise Dad by splurging on season tickets.

 Go on an overnight camping trip